drzel/vim-pedant/README.md

-# Pedant
+# Vim-Pedant
-## Change iterm2 palette when changing colorschemes
+Change iterm2 palette when changing colorschemes

 ### The problem
 Changing colorscheme won't change the background color of the bordering window.
 For pedants like me, this isn't acceptable.